gecko0307/dagon/doc/Conf Files.md

 optionName: optionValue;
 ```

-optionValue can be a number, a vector, or a double-quoted string:
+optionValue can be a number, a vector (an array), or a double-quoted string:

 ```
 numberOption: 10;